chaffin/RMF/docs/MP-SOP.md

 This SOP extends to all government and contractor personnel as defined in section 6.a.(1) of this procedure.

 # 5. CONTROLS

-a.
-Certain controls and assessment procedures are covered at the DoD level allowing [Organization] the ability to inherit those controls through a common control provider.
+* Certain controls and assessment procedures are covered at the DoD level allowing [Organization] the ability to inherit those controls through a common control provider.
 The Army has authorized and provided via the Army Policy Record the following common controls for Media Protection:  (CCI-002566, CCI-000995, CCI-000996, CCI-000999, CCI-001000, CCI-000998, CCI-000997, CCI-001002, CCI-001001, CCI-001004, CCI-001012, CCI-001013, CCI-001015, CCI-001016, CCI-001021, CCI-001022, CCI-002578, CCI-002579, CCI-001031, CCI-001033, CCI-002591).

-b.
-The procedures outlined in this document satisfies the RMF media protection requirements for [Organization] information system components.
+* The procedures outlined in this document satisfies the RMF media protection requirements for [Organization] information system components.
 Control Number (CN) and Control Correlation Identifiers (CCI) are notated in the paragraph that satisfies the requirements for those CNs and CCIs.

 #6.
 PROCEDURES